Piero Terracina

-Piero Terracina (12 November 1928 – 8 December 2019) was an Italian Jewish manager, Holocaust survivor.
+Piero Terracina (12 November 1928 – 8 December 2019) was an Italian Jewish manager and Holocaust survivor.

 He was one of the survivors of the extermination camp at Auschwitz in Nazi-occupied Poland.

 Biography

 Early life

 He was born in Rome into an Italian Jewish family, the last of the four children of Giovanni Terracina and Lidia Ascoli.

 In the autumn of 1938, due to the enactment of Fascist racial laws, Piero, like all Jewish students and teachers, was expelled from Italian public school.
 Terracina continued his studies in Jewish schools until the summer of 1943.